jdrumgoole/pymongo-transactions/README.md

 $ <b>python transaction_main.py</b>
 </pre>

 The first run is with no transactions enabled.
-We have added a delay of 2 seconds between the seat and payment insert operations in ``transactions_main.py`` so we can see the delay clearly.

 The bottom window shows ```transactions_main.py``` running.
 On the top left we are watching the inserts to the seats collection.
 On the top right we are watching inserts to the payments collection.